 Dr. P. Chris Hammel's group is seeking a deeper understanding of the behavior of the electronic spin in materials and the novel phenomena that emerge in microscopic magnetic structures and in complex materials in which disparate materials controllably interact.
 They are developing new approaches to these studies including nanoscale imaging tools and novel approaches to understanding dynamic interactions within and between magnetic structures.
 You can read more on Dr. Hammel's website.

 Dr. Roland Kawakami's research group studies spin, magnetism, and devices at the atomic scale.
-This inludes investigating the optical and electrical spin properties of 2D materials, studying epitaxial growth of thin film heterostructures for spintronics applications, and studying the surface charge and spin in low dimensional materials.
+This includes investigating the optical and electrical spin properties of 2D materials, studying epitaxial growth of thin film heterostructures for spintronics applications, and studying the surface charge and spin in low dimensional materials.
 Additional information can be found on Dr. Kawakami's website.

 Dr. Jeanie Lau runs the Quantum Research Lab where they study quantum materials, phenomena and devices.